ayomide2021/Health/README.md

 •	Python: Pandas, Matplotlib, Numpy, sklearn

-# Data Source/Collection
-The dataset used in this project was obtained from an online source on Udemy.
-I downloaded the dataset in CSV format and subsequently imported it into Python using the Pandas library.
-The dataset was then subjected to a series of data cleaning, analysis, and visualization steps.
-In its raw form, the dataset comprised 67,928 rows and 32 columns.
-This process of data extraction and preparation forms the foundation for the subsequent data analysis and modelling steps in the project.

 # Data Transformation/Cleaning
 Data cleaning and transformation were executed within a Jupyter Notebook using the Pandas library.
 To ensure the dataset's integrity, each column was meticulously inspected through a for-loop, confirming the absence of empty cells or errors.
 In some columns, categorical variables were present.
 To make these columns compatible with machine learning algorithms, the categorical variables were converted into numerical floats.
 This transformation was achieved using a Label Encoder, which assigns a unique numerical label to each category, thereby enabling the inclusion of these features in the modelling process.